-See our Reporting boundaries and methodologies on pages 76-86 of this ESG Reporting Index for more information on how we measure and report on our Champion inclusion and diversity targets.
+See our Reporting boundaries and methodologies on pages 84-85 of this ESG Reporting Index for more information on how we measure and report on our champion inclusion and diversity targets.

-Disclosure Our response 413-01 Operations with local community engagement, impact assessments and We have various community programmes that creates positive impacts on the communities.
+Disclosure Our response 413-01 Operations with local community engagement, impact assessments and development programmes We have various community programmes that create positive impacts on the communities.
 We do in-depth research on critical community programmes to fully understand their impact, such as assessing farming activities with smallholders.
-These evaluations help us enhance our strategy by enhancing seed quality and boosting our involvement with farmer organisations or intermediaries. development programmes Similar studies have been conducted to evaluate the impact of our Water Sanitation And Hygiene (WASH) programmes.
-413-02 Operations with significant actual and potential negative impacts on local communities We perceive potential negative impacts on the communities may be alcohol misuse and irresponsible consumption.
+These evaluations help us enhance our strategy by enhancing seed quality and boosting our involvement with farmer organisations or intermediaries.
+Similar studies have been conducted to evaluate the impact of our Water Sanitation And Hygiene (WASH) programmes.
+Please refer to Annexure 6 of Annual Report .
+413-02 Operations with significant actual and potential negative impacts on local communities We perceive alcohol misuse and irresponsible consumption might have potential negative impact on the communities.
 We have been working extensively to mitigate the same.
-Please refer the Principle 8 of our Business Responsibility Report.
+Please refer to section Society 2030: Spirit of Progress, pages 13-16 of Annual Report.